Understand your cholesterol test results

 Triglycerides are another type of blood fat and your triglyceride levels can tell you more about your health.
 If your triglycerides are high, it can mean you’re at risk of heart disease, liver disease and diabetes.

-You might have your triglycerides tested when you have a cholesterol test.
+You should have your triglycerides tested when you have a cholesterol test.

 What can raise your triglycerides?